natiginfo/algo-and-data/src/content/part5.md

 ```

 <Note>
-For the shortest path, you have to make a breadth-first search (BFS).
+For the shortest path, you have to make a breadth-first search (BFS)!
+The DFS from the example might not find the shortest route, as it finds any route...
 </Note>

 <Note>